Missing jet may have strayed to west, Malaysia military says

 CONFUSING INFORMATION

-Malaysia has been criticised for giving conflicting and confusing information on the last known location of aircraft.
+Malaysia has been criticized for giving conflicting and confusing information on the last known location of aircraft.

 "The Malaysians deserve to be criticized - their handling of this has been atrocious," said Ernest Bower, a Southeast Asia specialist at the Center for Strategic and International Studies in Washington.